microsoft/Azure-Analytics-and-AI-Engagement/Before-Starting.md

     ![A portion of the Azure Portal taskbar is displayed with the Cloud Shell icon highlighted.](media/bhol_azurecloudshellmenu.png)

-    > **Note**: If you are prompted to create a storage account for the Cloud Shell, agree to have it created.
+    > **Note**: If you are prompted to choose a shell, select **Powershell**, and if asked to create a storage account for the Cloud Shell, agree to have it created.

 2. In the Cloud Shell window, enter the following command to clone the repository files.